Vision for the Future - Phase 1 & 2

-The proposal therefore is to construct a small two-storey building, close to the current Terminal Building, to provide some 12,400 sq. ft.
+The proposal therefore is to construct a small two or three-storey building, close to the current Terminal Building, to provide some 12,400 sq. ft.
 (1,152 sq. m) of FBO accommodation to serve passengers, crew and the Wijet operations and administrative staff.
 This building would also replace the existing worn out café building.
 The Cafe important feature of the Airport but is in desperate need of new accommodation.
 Relocating it to this area will ensure it remains at the heart of the Airport.

 The design and quality of this building will establish the benchmark for any future built development at the Airport.

 The second element of the proposals involves the provision of additional hangar space.
 There is substantial interest from a number of aircraft manufacturers to house new maintenance facilities at Blackbushe and a general need for more aircraft ‘garaging’ capacity.
 It is proposed to replace the lost 40,000 sq ft over the next 3-4 years, providing a total of